netkv/pkgs/README.md

 and then add repos that you want

-needs: wget, sh, cat, bash (only for "install" command)
+needs: wget, sh, cat, bash (only for "install" command), curl (only for usage and repo list)

 **update spkg itself**